Democrat Township, Carroll County, Indiana

 Democrat Township is one of fourteen townships in Carroll County, Indiana.
-As of the 2010 census, its population was 885 and it contained 354 housing units.
+As of the 2020 census, its population was 1,025 (up from 885 at 2010) and it contained 353 housing units.

 History

 Democrat Township was organized in 1835.

 Adams Mill and Adams Mill Covered Bridge are listed on the National Register of Historic Places.

 Geography

 According to the 2010 census, the township has a total area of 29.72 sqmi, all land.